Jay Samit: EMI Recorded Music (Capitol Records)

-In April 1999, Samit joined EMI (Capitol Records) as EVP of New Media and rose to Global President of Digital Distribution.
+In April 1999, Samit joined EMI (Capitol Records) as Executive Vice President of New Media and rose to Global President of Digital Distribution.
 Under Samit’s leadership, EMI was able to make the company’s entire music catalog Internet-ready.
 With the goal of being the “first digital label,” Samit led EMI’s strategy to make money by signing deals aimed at developing and owning the technology to distribute music over the Internet and wireless networks.
-As noted in Wired, the “venture-capital strategy paid big dividends” and EMI “realized a substantial gain in operating profit by using its technology investments wisely” quadrupling its stock price.
+As noted in Wired, the “venture-capital strategy paid big dividends” and EMI “realized a substantial gain in operating profit by using its technology investments wisely” by quadrupling its stock price.

 Samit was recognized for his expertise in “untangling technological and legal knots," enabling EMI to sell traditional content in new digital formats.
 Under Samit, EMI became the first record label to offer digital albums for sale (David Bowie Hours), win a Grammy for a digital release (Lenny Kravitz's Dig In), sign the Beatles to their first digital distribution deal, and record and distribute mobile ringtones.

 According to Variety, when Samit joined EMI in 1999, EMI had a "negligible Internet presence" but soon became "arguably the most innovative music major spearheading the shift into digital distribution."

-At the time, the music industry was encouraged to follow EMI's digital model which Samit pioneered.
+At the time, the music industry was encouraged to follow EMI's digital model.
 In 2001, Samit was quoted in Forbes magazine in response to criticism about the music industry's slow transition to digital music distribution.
 He said, "My job is to make buying music easier than stealing it.
 It's faster and easier to rob a liquor store than it is to build a grocery store, which is what we're doing."

 Samit led EMI Recorded Music to receive an RIAA honorary Gold Record, marking the first time a CD available only on the Internet was given this honor.
 Samit also won Music Executive of the Year at Gavin's first ever Wammy Awards in 2000.
-Spearheading the development of digital music distribution, Samit sat on the boards of Musicmaker, Musicnet(MediaNet), Pressplay (Napster), OD2, and Loudeye.
+Samit sat on the boards of Musicmaker, Musicnet (MediaNet), Pressplay (Napster), OD2, and Loudeye.